jeffwongqy/jeffwongqy/README.md

 ### 🚀 What I'm Currently Exploring

-I'm particularly interested in developing **AI/ML applications for scientific and technical domains**, including: engineering science and language science.
+I'm particularly interested in developing **AI/ML applications for scientific and technical domains**, including engineering science and language science.

 ### 🤝 Collaboration